-The population in the mental illness sector that receives the most attention these days is the group deemed "severely mentally ill," which can be a misleading term.
+The population in the mental illness sector that tends to receive the most attention is the group deemed "severely mentally ill," which can be a misleading term.
 While everyone with a diagnosed mental illness, combined with addiction, is dually diagnosed, not all mental illness diagnoses are considered to be severe.
 The mental illnesses that fit into the "severe" category are usually:

 - severe anxiety disorders